 History Behind the Festival Holi

 According to Hindu mythology in ancient times before the birth of Christ, lord Vishnu burned the demon HOLIKA to protect the child and his devotee named PRAHALAD, lord protected him from his demon father who wants to kill his own child because of his child’s love for god.

-One day the father ordered his demon sister to sit upon the fire with his son to harm him and advised her to put a blanket on herself so she won’t be harmed.
-Fortunately, the blanket flew upon PRAHALAD and he got saved but HOLIKA burnt alive.
+One day the father ordered his demon sister to sit on the fire with his son to harm him and advised her to put a blanket on herself so she won’t be harmed.
+Fortunately, the blanket flew upon PRAHALAD and he got saved but HOLIKA was burnt alive.
 Peoples believe that Lord Vishnu saved the life of his devotee and at last killed PRAHALAD’s father who was the king of demons.

 Celebrations of Holi

-So this ritual of Holi festival is performed every year in the town of Barsana where people come from all over the country to witness this diverse kind of Holi celebrations.
+So this ritual of the Holi festival is performed every year in the town of Barsana where people come from all over the country to witness this diverse kind of Holi celebration.
 Men protect themselves from the sticks of women with the help of a shield, at last, the men who fail in protecting themselves have to wear the clothes of women and then they have to dance in front of everyone.
 The Braj Mandal of Mathura sings Holi songs in pure Braj language.

 If you have any suggestions regarding this article then you can leave your suggestion in the comment box.